mmmaaatttttt/mathgoespop/source/posts/2015-10-15-Cards-with-Mathematics.markdown

     <p>Before offering up a proof, notice that the likelihood that the next card will be a better fit doesn't actually depend on the number of cards in the deck.
 Assuming you don't know anything about the white cards beforehand, the likelihood that a better card is just outside your reach is the same whether there's one card in the deck, or 1,000.</p>
     <p>To see why, let's ignore the distinction between the cards in your hand and the card at the top of the deck, and just consider all <em>m</em> + 1 cards together.
 Within this collection, one card will be the best of the bunch; and assuming you know nothing about the whims of the Grand Czar or the next prompt, you can only assume that any one of those <em>m</em> + 1 cards is equally likely to be the best.</p>
     <p>Returning to our simple example from before, if you have three cards in your hand and are drawing a fourth, their absolute rankings amongst the entire deck don't matter: it's only the relative rankings between them that do.
 Of the four cards, one will be the best match, one will be second best, one will be third best, and one will be the worst.
 All things being equal, then, with three cards in your hand you have a 25% probability that the next card will be a better fit for the prompt.</p>
     <p>The only caveat here is that technically, one could argue that some cards are just objectively worse than others, and so they'll tend to be worse matches regardless of the prompt.
-But trying to account for this would needlessly complicate the model, and in any event, you may be dealing with a Grand Czar who has a terrible sense of humor, in which case a card that seems bad to a normal person might be a great fit.</p>
+But trying to account for this would needlessly complicate the model.
+What's more, you may be dealing with a Grand Czar who has a terrible sense of humor, in which case a card that seems bad to a normal person might be a great fit.</p>
   </div>
 </div>

 In particular, the official _Cards Against Humanity_ rules call for each player to draw 10 cards.
-Based on this, the probability that a card you draw after any given round would have been a better fit than the cards in your hand is 1/11, or around 9%. _Apples to Apples_, you're even more likely to draw a better card after playing, since in that game players have only 7 cards in their hand.
+Based on this, the probability that a card you draw after any given round would have been a better fit than the cards in your hand is 1/11, or around 9%.
+In _Apples to Apples_, you're even more likely to draw a better card after playing, since in that game players have only 7 cards in their hand.

 Cool, right?
 Here are a couple of follow-up questions to consider, if you're so inclined: